Hi! I’m a software engineer, designer, and researcher. I work on technologies that expand what people can think and do.

 Letters from the lab

-Informal essays and project updates.
-Most are initially written for my patrons, but a subset are later made available to the public.
+Monthly essays on work in progress.
+Most are initially written for my patrons, but some are later made available to the public.

 Less formal essays (some patron-only)